Budapest in December: Weather & 15 Best Things to Do (2026)

 The City Park is located just behind the Heroes’ Square in central Budapest.
 There is a small lake in the City Park where you can go boating in the summertime.
 In the winter, they turn the lake into an ice-skating rink and it is one of the biggest ice skating rinks in Budapest.

-There are also ice-skating rinks set up at some of the Budapest Christmas markets, such as the St. Stephens Basilica Advent Fair and at the Óbuda Christmas Fair.
+There are also ice-skating rinks set up at some of the Budapest Christmas markets, such as the St. Stephen’s Basilica Advent Fair and at the Óbuda Christmas Fair.

 Ice-skating is pretty fun and even if you are a beginner or haven’t gone ice skating for a long time, you can just skate slowly on the outer side of the rink.

-10. WATCH A PLAY AT THE OPERA
+10. WATCH THE NUTCRACKER

-The Hungarian State Opera is the perfect place to see a play in Budapest at Christmas.
-There are usually famous plays on during Christmas such as The Nutcracker, Swan Lake or Aida.
+December is the perfect time to watch classic Christmas play at the theatre or opera.
+In December, they have famous Christmas plays on the schedule such as The Nutcracker, Swan Lake or Aida.

 11. SEE BUDAPEST DECORATED WITH CHRISTMAS LIGHTS